wallymathieu/assertfail/_posts/2022-04-03-small-and-simple-business-applications-using-sql.md

 One way to write simple API's is to embrace SQL when you feel that it's appropriate.
 See for instance [It's Time To Get Over That Stored Procedure Aversion You Have](https://rob.conery.io/2015/02/21/its-time-to-get-over-that-stored-procedure-aversion-you-have/).

-If you have need a low ceremony application that does not need much in the way of server side logic, there is no need to overeengineer the application.
+If you have need a low ceremony application that does not need much in the way of server side logic, there is no need to over-engineer the application.

 There is a sample in [NodeJs](https://github.com/dtao/todo-backend-express) that is also ported to [TypeScript](https://github.com/wallymathieu/todo-backend-express).
 Just make sure to [keep things parameterized](https://owasp.org/www-community/attacks/SQL_Injection).